KraftgeneAI/CascadeFailureDetection/README.md

 ## License

-This project is licensed under Mixed License.
+This project is licensed under dual License.

 ## Contributing